 - Make sure all supervisors get some kind of safety training each year.

-- Develop a safety incentive program.
+- A safety incentive program.
 These programs can be set up in many different ways.
 Determine the best method for your company and develop a written program.
 Safety incentive programs place accountability on each employee within the company to work in a safe manner.
 These programs also help reduce questionable claims.

-- Put up a lost-workday injury board.
+- Lost-workday injury board.

 - Keep employees informed on the company’s progress in reducing Workers’ Compensation claims.
 This is typically accomplished by posting man hours worked since the last Workers’ Compensation injury.
 Explain to existing employees and new employees the effects of Workers’ Compensation claims on premiums for the following three years and the effects on their individual job security due to not being able to compete with competitors.